Skip to main content

 • Demonstrate ethical practice, cultural humility, and a commitment to lifelong learning to advance the psychiatric-mental health nursing profession and improve patient outcomes.

-The Psychiatric/Mental Health Nurse Practitioner Track is completed in 8 semesters
+The Psychiatric/Mental Health Nurse Practitioner Emphasis is completed in 8 semesters

 Mode